do-it-ecm/promo-2024-2025/Gonin-Emma/mon/temps-3.1/index.md

 _____**You work hand-to-hand with clinicians in this academical context.
 Are they familiar with how the AI models work ?
 How do you explain to them how it works ? (meetings ?)**

 I would say that there are two things :
-I didn't have to explain [how it works] because a clinician isn't interested in specifically how it works but only in the fact that it's working.
+I didn't have to explain [how it works] because a clinician isn't interested in specifically how it works but only in the fact *that it's working*.
 In a segmentation, they see the result and check that the segmentation makes sense.
 In the case of an AI they have the tools to verify it.
-The AI can never take responsability of a medical decision, in any aspect from segmentation to diagnosis so they have to verify it themselves.
+The AI can **never** take responsability of a medical decision, in any aspect from segmentation to diagnosis so they have to verify it themselves.

-Well, explainable AI isn't mostly to explain how the AI works by itself but more on which the decisions it takes and on what things it's based to take the decision.
+Well, explainable AI isn't mostly to explain how the AI works by itself but more on **which the decisions it takes** and on what things it's based to take the decision.
 You want to avoid the neural network to be a Black Box.

 In the segmentation, the heatmap can be useful, for example a heatmap can be use on the borders to show the confidence in the borders because there are some irregularities.
 For exemple, for tumor detections, it allows the clinicians to analyse more data that come from the output of the AI and to have a hint to check in more details where the tumor could be.
 You have more variability in the output.